blekenbleu/CSShtmlMenus/README.md

 Hover partly fails if not all entries inside one ul.

-Ported Root: change min-width from 150 to 50;
- margin-top from -15 to 15

-Remove tabs in CSS3 style for better match to Horizontal style.
-Instead of generating boxes based on list elements,
-CSS3 involved hrefs to allow generating box pairs within list elements
- so that either href entry on a branch shares any results.

 Added and ignored css3tree.html, HorizontalTree.htm, HtreeUL.html;
 * CSS tree diagram learning experiments
+ - HorizontalTree.htm generates nearly desired results,
+   but CSS requires complex html.
+ - css3tree.html CSS generates vertical tree using simpler html
+ - HtreeUL.html attempted to apply css3tree.html CSS to HorizontalTree.htm
+ - MenuTree.html borrows HtreeUL.html CSS and learning
+ to convert css3tree.html from vertical to horizontal.

+Removed tabs in css3tree.html for easier comparison to HorizontalTree.htm.
+Instead of generating boxes based on list elements,
+css3tree.html used hrefs to allow generating box pairs within list elements so that either href entry on a branch shares any results.
-* commented out each style entry to detect effects
+* commented out style entries to detect effects
 * added comments to describe those effects

+Associating vertical branches with `<ul>` fails:
+* vertical branch line extends the full height,
+  while line only among `<li>` and `<dd>` children is wanted.

+Settling for square joins simplifies stem and branch code,
+but hover got broken...